patricks/austriatv/README.md

 # austriatv
-Third party ORF TVthek app for the Apple TV
+Third party ORF TVthek app for the Apple TV.